Amelus99/Amelus99/README.md

 # Hi, I'm Samuel Araújo!

-- I am 22yo and i am a student of internet systems at the Centro Universitario de João Pessoa - UNIPÊ.
+- I am 22yo and i am a student at IFPB.

 ### Languages and tools 🧰